rjf7q/bls-data-exploration/README.md

 <img align="center" width="900" height="350" src='graphics_images/fig1.2_num_paid_individuals_barchart.png'>

-- Fig 1.2: Bar plot showing the number of high-paid individuals by state.
+- **Fig 1.2: Bar plot showing the number of high-paid individuals by state**

 The same grpah was summarized into the pie chart below.
 States with a national paid individual average below 5% were grouped into "Other" to display the largest percentages across the nation.

 <img align="center" width="500" height="500" src='graphics_images/fig1.3_percentage_high_paid_state_piechart.png'>

-- Fig 1.3: Pie chart showing the percentage of high-paid individuals by state.
+- **Fig 1.3: Pie chart showing the percentage of high-paid individuals by state**

 ### Key Insights: